 Additionally, students and employees will have 24-hour access to victim advocates and support personnel who an assist them with crisis intervention, information requests, confidential services, law enforcement reporting, forensic medical examinations (FME), and direct services if they have been victims of sexual assault, intimate partner violence, stalking, domestic violence, and any other crime, or if they have questions or concerns about victimization.
-To contact SAFE Center, call 470-578-4496, or email ovs@kennesaw.edu.
+To contact SAFE Center, call 470-606-2081, or email safecenter@kennesaw.edu.
 Director, Dr. Tanya Smith, can be reached at 470-578-6725.